sakshamgupta912/react-CollabSphere-client/README.md

-# CollabSphere 👥🌐
+# CollabSphere - A MERN Application in Azure ☁️

-CollabSphere is a versatile collaboration tool platform that can be deployed either on-premises or in the cloud, ensuring data integrity within the organization.
+CollabSphere is a versatile collaboration tool platform built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It can be deployed either on-premises or in the cloud, ensuring data integrity within the organization.
 This platform offers a range of features to enhance collaboration and communication:

 - 🏢 **Creating Room:** Create dedicated collaboration spaces for various projects or teams.
 - 🚀 **Joining Room:** Join existing rooms to collaborate with team members.